-I Was Born in Luanda Cláudio Silva reflects on moving from Angola to the United States as a child, founding Angola's largest food and travel platform, and what the country’s current flourishing means not just for Angolans but for the world.
-Read More
+I Was Born in Luanda The founder of Angola’s largest food and travel platform reflects on what the country’s current flourishing means not just for Angolans but for the world.

 Can Fruit Help Feed the Marine Life of Tanzania?
 In Tanzania, NovFeed is transforming the country’s compost into a source of cheap and nutritious feed for farmed fish.
 NovFeed is a finalist for the 2024 Food Planet Prize.